harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D36
 Completed working with MongoDB Shell and worked with Native MongoDB Driver for NodeJS.
 Added Templates and layouts in Simple-Blog-w-Flask.

+### R1D37
+Completed Code Documentations and Readme.md files for most github repos in this course.